-Border Collie Trust GB has a Board of Management of up to 12 members who meet at intervals between 6 to 8 weeks and are responsible for the strategic direction and policy of the charity.
-At the year end the Committee had nine members from a variety of backgrounds relevant to the work of the charity.
+Border Collie Trust GB has a Board of Management of up to 12 members who meet at intervals throughout the year and are responsible for the strategic direction and policy of the charity.
+During this financial year all meetings have been online.
+At the year end the Committee had eight members from a variety of backgrounds relevant to the work of the charity.